JeffreyLederman/pokronline/GITHUB_PAGES_SETUP.md

 git push -u origin main
 ```

-The GitHub Actions workflow will automatically build and deploy to the `gh-pages` branch.
+The GitHub Actions workflow will automatically build and deploy your site.

 ## Step 6: Verify Deployment